 If life is determined by the compulsion to control, this is predominantly an obsessive-compulsive disorder.
 Normal activities such as washing hands, cleaning or keeping order suddenly take on a completely different meaning.
 In a washing compulsion, hands are washed much more frequently than necessary.
 Although those affected themselves recognize the compulsive nature of their actions, they are unable to stop.
 Obsessive-compulsive disorder, formerly known as obsessive-compulsive disorder, is now considered the most common mental illness.

 Phobias are excessive fears without a rational background.
 There are a variety of phobias.
-The best known are agoraphobia (fear of large places and crowds), dental phobia, social phobia (fear of interpersonal contact), aviophobia (fear of flying), arachnophobia (fear of spiders), and claustrophobia (fear of confined and enclosed spaces).
-In a phobia, fears are limited to specific objects and situations.
+The best known are the Agoraphobia (fear of large places and crowds), dental phobia, social phobia (fear of interpersonal contact), aviophobia (fear of flying), arachnophobia (fear of spiders), and claustrophobia (fear of confined and enclosed spaces).
+In a phobia, the fears are limited to specific objects and situations.
 Due to the avoidance behavior, the quality of life can be significantly reduced in the case of a phobia.

 5. post-traumatic stress disorder

 Post-traumatic stress disorder (PTSD) is a mental illness.
 It usually occurs as a result of an unresolved stressful event such as an accident, war or disaster.
 Drastic experiences such as rape, domestic violence and other extreme situations can also trigger post-traumatic stress disorder.
 In this case, the horror is relived over and over again in thoughts and dreams.

 What are typical fears?

 Anxiety can express itself in different ways.
 Anxieties can be strong or mild.
 Although feelings of anxiety have completely different causes, there are some typical fears.
 These include, for example xenophobia, known in the jargon as decidophobia.
 People who are afraid of changes in life often have difficulties, Making decisions.